canonical/paas-charm/docs/how-to/contributing.rst

 ..
+Copyright 2024 Canonical Ltd.
+..
+See LICENSE file for licensing details.

+..
 TODO: Replace all mentions of ACME with your project name
 ..
 TODO: Update all sections containing TODOs; make sure no TODOs are left